normal-computing/branches/CONTRIBUTING.md

-## Contributing to Flux
+## Contributing to Branches

-Thanks for your interest in improving Flux!
+Thanks for your interest in improving Branches!

 There are multiple opportunities to contribute at any level.
 It doesn't matter if you are just getting started with Rust or are the most weathered expert, we can use your help.